July 15, 2018

 This is the seventh season that Ontario Place has been largely abandoned although it does appear to be open as I was not challenged by the staff I passed on the bridge.
 The entire time that I spent walking through the park I met less than twenty other people.
 It truly felt like walking through a ghost town.

 In the 1980’s over 3 million people per year visited the park but by 2010 the number was down to only 10% of that.
-The log fume on the west island was always sure to soak the riders, a welcome treat on a hot day.
+The log flume on the west island was always sure to soak the riders, a welcome treat on a hot day.

 The park was in a continual state of development with new attractions being added as the years went by.
 The original pods were not the raving success that was envisioned but the idea of showcasing the northern part of the province was seen as a way of potentially attracting professionals to relocate north where there was a shortage of people.
 In 1980 silos were constructed that resemble farm silos that stand across rural Ontario.
 The wildlife displays didn’t do as well as expected and the silos were eventually converted into additional rides.